tgecho/canrun_rs/README.md

 ## Status: Exploratory and Highly Experimental

 I'm still quite new to both Rust and logic programming, so there are likely to be rough edges.
-At best the goal is to be a useful implementation of the core concepts of a Kanren in way that is idiomatic to Rust.
+At best it may be a useful implementation of something that resembles the core concepts of a Kanren while being idiomatically Rusty.
 At worst it may just be a poor misinterpretation with fatal flaws.

 ## Quick Start